brentwilder/HyperQuest/README.md

 [![Downloads](https://pepy.tech/badge/hyperquest)](https://pepy.tech/project/hyperquest)

 `hyperquest`: A Python package for estimating image-wide quality estimation metrics of hyperspectral imaging (imaging spectroscopy).
 Computations are sped up and scale with number of cpus.
+Available methods and summaries can be found in [documentation](https://hyperquest.readthedocs.io).

-__Important: this package assumes the following about input hyperspectral data:__
+### Important: this package assumes the following about input hyperspectral data:
 - Data must be in NetCDF (.nc) or ENVI (.hdr)
 - Currently data is expected in Radiance.
   - For smile & striping methods, data must not be georeferenced (typically referred to as L1B before ortho)